rickygzz/playbook/weekly_mission_4/6_API_Rest_Trello/README.md

 Visit the Trello's API Rest documentation at https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-group-boards

-And do the following
+And do the following:

+- 1. Create a new board
+- 2. Obtain information about a board from its ID
+- 3. Obtain a list of cards inside a board
+- 4. Create a new card inside a board

+Additionaly:

+- 5. Update the title of a card
+- 6. Delete a card

-## Create a new board
+## 1. Create a new board

 https://developer.atlassian.com/cloud/trello/rest/api-group-boards/#api-boards-post